 About Taking Lessons

-I offer singing lessons for adults and teens, and kids ages 11 & up.
+I offer singing lessons for ages 11 & up and specialize in the teen voice.

 Lessons can be given in-person or online.